-Reinforces basic technique learned at the formal level.
-Basic steps are combined and faster combinations are emphasized.
+Level I ~ Reinforces basic technique learned at the formal level.
+Basic steps are combined, and faster combinations are emphasized.

-Continues lessons from Intermediate and Level 2 with An increased focus on more complex rhythms, more difficult working of separated heel and toe sounds, faster combinations and turns, correct style and presentation.
+Levels III, IIIa, IIIb ~ Continues lessons from Intermediate and Level 2 with an increased focus on more complex rhythms, more difficult working of separated heel and toe sounds, faster combinations and turns, correct style and presentation.
 Steps introduced at this level may include riffs wings and more difficult versions of the basics.

 Level IV ~ Must be teacher recommended.
 Students continue lessons from Level 3B with a focus on clarity and presentation with an increased difficulty and speed.
 At this level there is more emphasis on complex rhythms and the ability to execute different styles of tap such as Broadway and Rhythm tap.
 Classes include a continued emphasis on basics with more difficult and complex combinations.